 I want a phone that does it all.
 What’s the best you’ve got?

-But all the fuss about its incredible screen and bezel-free design has meant that its staggeringly extensive features were a little overlooked.
+But all the fuss about its incredible screen and bezel-free design has meant that its staggeringly extensive features have been a tad overlooked.

 It’s waterproof.
 There’s a fast-charge mode.
-It’s powered by the latest Marshmallow version of Google’s Android software.
-And the 12-megapixel camera takes great photos and has autofocus for better results in challenging conditions.
+It’s powered by the latest Nougat version of Google’s Android software.
+And the 12-megapixel camera takes Instagram-ready photos and has autofocus for better results in challenging conditions.

-We also loved the crisp 5.5-inch Quad HD screen, which really puts the comparably sized iPhone 6S Plus in the shade, and features an ‘always-on’ option, so you don’t have to wake up your phone every time you want to check the time of day, and there's a fingerprint scanner around the back of the device.
+It also features a handy ‘always-on’ option, so you don’t have to wake up your phone every time you want to check the time of day, and there's a fingerprint scanner around the back of the device.

-Find the best Samsung Galaxy S7 deals and the best Samsung Galaxy S7 Edge deals
+Find the best Samsung Galaxy S8 deals and the best Samsung Galaxy S8 Plus deals

 I want something genuinely new and innovative.
 What should I choose?